-On StarNow, Casting Professionals connect directly with the talent, and can offer whatever fee they feel is fair for the job on offer.
+On StarNow, Casting Professionals connect directly with the talent, and can offer whatever fee they feel is fair for the job on offer, within reason.

 StarNow talent range from complete beginners through to highly experienced professionals, and will have different pay expectations accordingly.

 Some beginners may be happy to work for a lower budget to gain credits; while some more experienced talent will be looking for a commercial rate they feel reflects the skills they will bring to the job.

 StarNow doesn’t provide a set rate card, or take a booking fee or commission from what you pay the talent.
 We do encourage you to pay industry recommended rates where possible.

 As an advertiser it is your responsibilty to be aware of local wage laws in your area, and to determine if these apply to your production - paying at least National Minimum Wage to workers is a legal requirement.
 A key thing you will need to define is whether the job you have on offer requires a 'worker' to do the role.

 If your production looks professional and is not paid, you can expect us to get in touch to query this, and we may also get in touch if the rate of pay looks to be well below industry norms, to point you towards some resources that should help explain what is expected.

 We also reserve the right to decline listings for any reason, one of which may be if payment is deemed too low in relation to the opportunity/size of the company behind the production.